2026 Piedmont Wine and Truffle Holiday Adventure

 Castiglione Falletto & Serralunga As we delve deeper into Barolo, we encounter heavier and more robust wines.
 Today, we begin in Castiglione Falletto, with a winery I’ve had a nearly 40-year relationship with, followed by one of the top three producers in all of Barolo.
 We will then continue on to Serralunga for lunch and a bit of exploration.

-This comprehensive exploration of Roero, Barolo and Dogliani should give great insight into how soil composition, elevation and sun exposure can have a massive impact on the same grape varieties grown over a relatively short distance.
+This comprehensive exploration of the Barolo region should give great insight into how soil composition, elevation and sun exposure can have a massive impact on the same grape varieties grown over a relatively short distance.
 Then we will head back to Alba for some R. &.
 R. before a flourish of weekend activities that are sure to appeal to the wine weary.

 Take the morning off to eat pastries at a cafe, visit a museum, and shop around town.
 The White Truffle Fair will be open, and you can peruse the different vendors selling their truffles and local products.
-At 2:30pm, we will leave for a special private event at one of the greatest Barbaresco and Barolo producers in Piemonte which will include a truffle hunt on their estate, barrel tastings, and an exclusive dinner with pairing of their finest wines with white truffles.
+At 2:30pm, we will leave for a special private event at one of the greatest Barbaresco and Barolo producers in Piemonte which will include a truffle seminar and hunt demonstration on their estate, rasting in the cellar, and an exclusive dinner with pairing of their finest wines with white truffles.

 The morning is yours for a leisurely breakfast at a cafe, visiting the white truffle fair, or shopping.
 We will leave the hotel at 10:30 am and journey to Asti for the Christmas Market.
-You can visit museums and other restaurants, and wine bars during your time in Asti.
+You can visit museums, restaurants, and wine bars during your time in Asti.
 We will leave Asti around 6:00 pm and head back to Alba.

-We will leave the hotel and return to Milan Airport at 8am.
+We will leave the hotel and return to Turin Airport at 8 am.
 It’s a 2- hour drive to the airport.
-If you choose to travel later in the day or to Turin by train, please make arrangements on your own.
+If you choose to travel later in the day or by train, please make arrangements on your own.
 There is a train that travels between Alba and Turin multiple times per day.

 What’s included: